AndreiPiatrou/andreipiatrou.github.io/_posts/2019-10-29-interview.md

 ### Other do and don't

+- try to see the mindset but not a current set of knowledge because of knowledge is much easier to gain in comparison with mindset
 - know the company You are working on or looking talents for
 - know the resume, it shows that You are interested in a candidate and makes a conversation much more comfortable for both sides
 - if there is an ability to take a walk during your conversation - just do it